 Dum Spiro Servio.
 While I Breathe, I Serve.

 Saint Elizabeth the New Martyr was the Grand Duchess of Russia and a granddaughter of Queen Victoria.
 After her husband was assassinated in 1905, she gave up her aristocratic life to become a nun, devoting her life to the orphaned and poor of Moscow.
 She opened hospitals and homes, but was exiled by the Communist regime in 1918.
-She and a number of other prisoners were thrown down a mine shaft, were they continued to sing hymns until they were bombarded by grenades and perished.
+She and a number of other prisoners were thrown down a mine shaft to die, where they continued to sing hymns until they were bombarded by grenades and perished.
 When her body was recovered, it was discovered that Elizabeth had spent her last living moments binding the wounds of her fellow prisoners with her torn garments.